 RGS-IBG Annual International Conference 2016

-Professor Peter Jackson (Sheffield University).
+The 2016 Annual International Conference was held at the Royal Geographical Society in London, from Tuesday 30th August to Friday 2nd September 2016 and was Chaired by Professor Peter Jackson (Sheffield University).
 For more information about the Annual International Conference please visit our RGS-IBG Annual International Conference page or the RGS-IBG Website.

 To subscribe to the website and receive all of our updates and news, simply enter your details in the boxes on the right hand side of the page.
-Don’t forget to check you emails to confirm your subscription, check your junk mail if you don’t see a ‘confirmation of subscription’ email from us.
+Don’t forget to check your emails to confirm your subscription, and check your junk mail if you don’t see a ‘confirmation of subscription’ email from us.